-In the first semester, students will complete two ICEs.
+In the first semester, students will complete two ICE experiences.
 They will complete an online OTAGO certification program as their first ICE.
-After completion of this experience, they will send via email a PDF of their Certificate of Completion to the Director of Continuing Education and Community Outreach (DCECO).
+After completion of this experience, they will upload a pdf file of their Certificate of Completion to the corresponding learning activity in the

-The evaluation and treatment skills learned in this ICE will be used in subsequent ICEs.
-For their second ICEs, students will view synchronously online a patient visit performed by a FOX Rehabilitation therapist.
-The students will then complete a reflection following a rubric send by the DCECO through email.
-Students should send their completed reflection via email to the DCECO within a week following this experience.
+Exaat clinical education software program.
+The evaluation and intervention skills learned in this ICE will be used in subsequent ICE experiences.
+For their second ICE experience, students will view synchronously online a patient visit performed by a physical therapist at FOX Rehabilitation.
+The students will then complete a reflection following a rubric that is available in Exaat.
+Students should upload their completed reflection to the corresponding learning activity in Exaat within a week following this experience.

-Starting in the second semester, students will be completing an evaluation with their mentors after each clinical experience.
-Students expected to bring a hard copy of this evaluation to their ICEs.
+Starting in the second semester, students will complete an evaluation of their performance with their preceptors after each ICE experience.
+Students are expected to bring a hard copy of this evaluation form to their ICE experiences.
 This evaluation is centered around five personal leadership skills.
-Student will rate their performance on these skills first followed by the mentor.
-The students should turn this evaluation into the DCECO within 36 hours after completion of an ICE.
-The student will then complete a reflection on this evaluation following a rubric found on Canvas in the course that ICE is housed in that semester.
+Students will rate their performance on these skills first; then, their preceptors will rate the students' performance on the same form.
+The students should upload the completed evaluation form to the corresponding learning activity in EXAAT within 36 hours after completion of an ICE experience.
+The student will then complete a reflection on this evaluation following a rubric located in Exaat for the course that ICE is housed in that semester.
 The personal leadership skills listed in this evaluation will change as students enter their second year (fourth semester).